AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/advanced-features-and-customizations/advanced-usage.md

 ## Global configuration

-The UIKit provides some global configurations that can be set during initialization.
+UIKit provides some global configurations that can be set during initialization.
 The sample code is as follows:

 ```kotlin
 val avatarConfig = EaseAvatarConfig()